algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Functionality:

-This file implements functions to control the piezoelectric buzzer or speaker integrated into the SportShield hardware.
+This file implements functions to control the piezoelectric buzzer integrated into the SportShield hardware.
 It generates sound signals of varying frequencies, durations, and amplitudes to convey different types of information to the user.

 >Inputs: